 - Homeowners insurance coverage issues, such as being denied or jumping through hoops to get the claim approved

-MCA and AAA offer similar services and discounts and have each had complaints filed with the Better Business Bureau.
-They also have similar prices, with MCA requiring more money during sign-up and AAA potentially requiring more money down the road for certain services.
+AAA and MCA offer similar roadside assistance services and discount programs, and each has had complaints filed with the Better Business Bureau.
+They also have similar pricing, with MCA requiring more money during sign-up and AAA potentially requiring more money for additional services that are not included in the monthly membership price.
 MCA does not limit the number of service calls allowed annually, while AAA members can only use four service calls per year.
-MCA does not provide insurance of any kind to its members, while AAA offers auto, home, renters, life, and pet insurance policies in addition to roadside assistance memberships.
+Also, while AAA offers auto, home, renters, life, and pet insurance policies, MCA does not offer any insurance programs.
 Choosing which company you’d like a membership with largely depends on how often you think you will need the services, whether you’d prefer to pay more upfront or down the road, and if you’d like to have your auto service membership and auto insurance policy all in one place.